To get the latest and most quality design resources!

 Website layout idea: Fixed sidebar navigation

-Usually, we see a top-side horizontal navigation, but here, we see a vertical column on the left part as the sidebar.
-The key is to keep the bar visible and accessible while the rest of page changes as users scroll up and down.
+Usually, we see top-side horizontal navigation, but here, we see a vertical column on the left part as the sidebar.
+The key is to keep the bar visible and accessible while the rest of the page changes as users scroll up and down.

 This site also uses a parallax effect.
 As you scroll down, the layout changes and just displays text accompanied by a single decoration.

 If you are building a website that contains only a few navigation options, you might want to consider this layout.
 It can ensure all the options are in-sight as users go through your page.
 Also, you can add social media links, contact details, or any other information you want to visitors to find easily on the sidebar.

 Website layout idea: A grid of cards

 Assemble offers wonderful portfolio projects by using cards in a grid structure.
 Cards allow you to serve up a heavy dose of clickable information in a digestible manner.
 It helps visitors find the content they like and provide a way to dive into details by simply clicking or tapping the card.